 The German-themed market is also the place to find painted beer steins, elegant lace-work decorations and many other handmade gifts.
 Poinsettias, Christmas lights and advent wreaths add a splash colour with an old-fashioned Christmas carousel, gospel choirs and string ensembles for entertainment.

-If you're on the hunt for arty stocking-fillers, head to the annual Craft Circle Christmas Market.
+If you're on the hunt for arty stocking-fillers, head to the annual Craft Circle Christmas Market, usually held in November.
 The market features hundreds of stalls with work by Canadian artisans including wood-turners, glass-blowers and toymakers.
 It's the perfect place to find a special Christmas gift.